sobolevn/ship-it-boardgame/README.md

 [![Telegram chat](https://img.shields.io/badge/chat-join-blue?logo=telegram)](https://t.me/ship_it_boardgame)

-Boardgame for people working in IT.
+Boardgame for people who love IT.
 It is built for fun, social interactions, memes, and a little bit of strategy.

 No real IT skills are required to play this game :)